renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_anchor <ID> <index> <data1> <data2> <data3> <button text> [handler] [output array]
 ```

-Creates an anchor – a hyperlink that moves cursor to specified line.
+Creates an anchor – a hyperlink that moves the cursor to the specified line.
 Appends it to `[output array]` (a parameter specified by name) – `reply` by default. `<index>` is the line number to jump to.
-It is relative to current module.
-It in general cannot point to absolute line number in document.
-To point to line outside the module, use `A+B` syntax, e.g. `1-2`, to jump `2` lines before first line of the module.
-Instead of handler you may use `<data2>` and `<data3>` to pass a module regeneration instruction.
+It is relative to the current module.
+It, in general, cannot point to the absolute line number in the document.
+To point to line outside the module, use `A+B` syntax, e.g. `1-2`, to jump `2` lines before the first line of the module.
+Instead of the handler, you may use `<data2>` and `<data3>` to pass a module regeneration instruction.
 For example, pass `",mod2_ice1,"` `"arg"` to regenerate some module numbered 2, instance 1, with passed user-data "arg".
-This regeneration is with list restart (i.e. it is like web page reload with `arg` passed to script on the server side).
-If handler has substring "internal" in it (in function name or in inline code), then anchor will be internal – will not cause document reload.
+This regeneration is with list restart (i.e. it is like web page reload with `arg` passed to script on the server-side).
+If the handler has a substring "internal" in it (in function name or inline code), then the anchor will be internal – will not cause the document to reload.
 Anchor of which `<data2>` matches `,*,` is set to be external.
 Example call:

 ```zsh
 -zui_std_anchor regen1 4 "" ",mod1_ice1," $RANDOM "[${ZUI[MAGENTA]}Regen${ZUI[FMT_END]}]"